mallamsiddiq/e-commerce-pearmonie/README.md

 #### Ai Recommendation Service
 - python Flask, scikit learn, kmeans, knn, Mongodb, Redis [ broker], celery beat, Docker

+#### Third-Party Integration

+I integrated [https://api.freecurrencyapi.com](https://api.freecurrencyapi.com) for the latest conversion rates.

+#### Application Flow: Thought Process

+Since the requirements specifically ask for logout functionality and we are using JWT, I implemented a custom middleware that logs users' tokens in the Redis cache to prevent further access.
+Redis cache is used for storing blacklisted tokens to avoid hitting the main database at every request.
+Further consideration may involve partitioning Redis for better performance.
+There is also an endpoint for blacklisting refresh tokens.

+There is a table for users, products, and stores in the main app.
+Products are attached to stores, and stores are attached to users (owners).
+Since there was no clear understanding of the relationships, every non-admin user is considered a vendor and gets a store by default so they can easily go ahead and create their first product.
+There is also an endpoint to create another store if the vendor wants and add products to it.

+**Role:**
+- Users cannot manage another user's items (store, profiles, products); they cannot add products to a store they don't own, while admins can manage all resources.

+The AI recommendation is built on Flask for lightweight consideration since only a few endpoints are required.
+It is integrated with MongoDB for faster data access for model training and product recommendation.
+Since the whole structure here is flat, it is mainly expected to be internal to the main API, so its endpoints, especially those that require mutations, need a client header secret.
+I have added this in the environment so the services can communicate with each other.
+If you use the Postman YAML doc I provided, it contains this header secret so you can experiment with it.

+Users can register through the authentication endpoint, access, view, and manage their profiles.
+Admins can also register and manage all users as requested via their IDs.
+Please note that users don't need IDs to manage their personal profiles; the auth token is enough to fetch profile details.

+All utility functions that call external APIs are cached to prevent frequent external API hits, which also helps to manage API rate limits.

 ### Authentication